 Hi [First Name]

-Some of all of your submitted hours from [Date Submitted] were not approved.
+Some or all of your submitted hours from [Date Submitted] were not approved.
 Don’t forget to modify and resubmit these hours as soon as possible.
 If you’re unsure why the hours weren’t approved, speak to your manager.

 Thanks and best